Layboirn History, Family Crest & Coats of Arms

-Early Origins of the layboirn family
+Early Origins of the Layboirn family

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
+The surname Layboirn was first found in Kent at Leybourne, a parish, in the union of Malling, hundred of Larkfield, lathe of Aylesford.
+"There are considerable remains of a castle, consisting of a gateway flanked by circular towers, various arches, walls, &c., and traces of the moat by which it was surrounded; part of the ruin has long been converted into a dwelling-house."
 A later branch of the family was found at Ashton with Stodday in Lancashire.
 "Ashton Hall, once the seat of the knightly family of Leyburne, and now the property of the Duke of Hamilton, is a quadrangular edifice, with a projecting wing to the east, and a square tower with angular turrets on the west; it was probably erected in the fourteenth century."

-Early History of the layboirn family
+Early History of the Layboirn family

-Another 531 words (38 lines of text) covering the years 1086, 1192, 1488, 1299, 1593, 1677, 1615, 1702, 1685, 1688, 1770, 1626, 1716 and 1600 are included under the topic Early layboirn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Layboirn research.
+Another 266 words (19 lines of text) covering the years 1086, 1192, 1488, 1299, 1593, 1677, 1615, 1702, 1685, 1688, 1770, 1626, 1716 and 1600 are included under the topic Early Layboirn History in all our PDF Extended History products and printed products wherever possible.

-layboirn Spelling Variations
+Layboirn Spelling Variations

-Early Notables of the layboirn family (pre 1700)
+Early Notables of the Layboirn family (pre 1700)

-Another 34 words (2 lines of text) are included under the topic Early layboirn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Layboirn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the layboirn family to Ireland
+Migration of the Layboirn family to Ireland

-Some of the layboirn family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Layboirn family moved to Ireland, but this topic is not covered in this excerpt.

-Another 67 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the layboirn family to the New World and Oceana
+Migration of the Layboirn family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
-Early immigrants bearing the layboirn surname or a spelling variation of the name include: T. Labourne, who sailed to Baltimore in 1820; Eugene Laborne, who arrived in San Francisco in 1872; George Labourne, who was on record in Halton County, Ontario, in 1877.
+Early immigrants bearing the Layboirn surname or a spelling variation of the name include: T. Labourne, who sailed to Baltimore in 1820; Eugene Laborne, who arrived in San Francisco in 1872; George Labourne, who was on record in Halton County, Ontario, in 1877.